 Mentoring is an opportunity to share your knowledge and experience, whilst getting to know the workforce of the future.
 Checkout our FAQs below to find more detail on how the programme works.

 The aims of the programme include helping students boost their employability skills and confidence, making them better prepared to enter the workplace.
 The programme is open to all ARU students based on our core campuses, but is particularly targeted at these demographics:

 This is because we’re committed to our widening participation work.
 We want to address areas where national data suggests we can make a real difference to equality of outcomes no matter a person’s background.
 By joining Mentoring at ARU you can support us in this endeavour.

-Mentoring is often used as a developmental opportunity for early to mid-career professionals, as research shows that people taking on the role of mentor consistently report experiencing a number of positives such as:
+Mentoring is a fantastic developmental opportunity - research shows that people taking on the role of mentor consistently report positive experiences such as:

 And that is not to mention the sense of fulfilment you will experience by helping an individual grow to be the best that they can be, fittingly in line with our university’s motto: Excellence through partnership.